Psykotikism/Mutant_Tanks/README.md

 			"Acid Rock Break"				"0"
 		}
 		// The Super Tank takes away survivors' ammunition.
+		// "Ability Enabled" - When a survivor is within range of the Tank, their ammunition is taken away.
+		// "Ammo Hit" - When a survivor is hit by a Tank's claw or rock, their ammunition is taken away.
 		"Ammo Ability"
 		{
 			// Enable this ability.